syuu-syuu/IOS101/README.md

 Submitted by: **Lizzy Zhou**

 **ColorSwitch** is a simple app that lets users change the text and background colors by tapping a button.
-It's designed for anyone who wants to quickly switch up their screen's look.
+The text will change dynamically according to the background color ensuring thatsufficient contrast and readability regardless of whether the background color is light or dark.

 Time spent: **1.5** hours spent in total